huiqicai/hci-social-backend/README.md

 First install the dependencies:
 - `npm install`

+To customize the DB connection strings used for each API tenant, copy `db-tenants.example.json` to `db-tenants.json` and fill it out as appropriate.

-Then if you want to set a custom database URL, API prefix, or listen socket/port, create a file called `.env.local` and set the relevant values, using the defaults set in `.env` as an example.
+If you want to set a API prefix or listen socket/port, create a file called `.env.local` and set the relevant values, using the defaults set in `.env` as an example.

 From there, there are two different ways to start the app